 My idea right now is to have ndncon producer to generate new instance certificate every hour.
 This certificate is installed in the instance keychain, but is not set as a default certificate yet.
 Media stream packets are always signed with the default certificate.
 Once new certificate is generated, it is used for signing low-rate data generated by the discovery library.
 That way, consumers will be able to receive discovery data signed with the new certificate, fetch it according to the certificate chain, verify and have it cached locally.
 After some delay (60 seconds for instance) producer sets newly generated certificate as a default for the instance keychain and media data packets now will get signed with the new certificate.
 This won’t trigger fetching certificate on consumer sides as they already have this certificate fetched when they received discovery data earlier.
 That way, verification won’t trigger delays for the time-sensistive media streaming data.

 I’m reaching out for your thoughts on this approach.
 How does this conflict with the key roll-over concept and whether we should to proceed with this approach (for now/for good)?

-Updated by Peter Gusev over 3 years ago
+Updated by Peter Gusev almost 4 years ago

 In order to proceed with development and based on Lixia's reply, I'll implement proposed algorithm for triggering key rollover using low-rate data.